 Legal aid can only be sought after negotiations concerning the dispute have been held at the workplace and no local solution has been found.

 Do not seek out legal aid on your own; the shop steward or local branch needs to be involved.

 Legal aid – for whom and from where

-JHL members who meet the conditions for membership have the opportunity to receive legal aid in matters related to an employment relationship or public office and those related to the union’s or its member associations’ operations.
+JHL members who meet the conditions for membership have the opportunity to receive legal aid in matters related to an employment relationship or public office and those related to the union’s or its member branch’s operations.

-The shop steward and association must always be involved when seeking legal aid.
+The shop steward and local branch must always be involved when seeking legal aid.
 Do not seek legal aid from the union on your own.
 Legal aid can only be granted once the union’s legal unit has looked into the background of the dispute and how likely a successful outcome would be if the matter is contested.
 Legal aid is always granted by the Steering Committee of the union’s Executive Committee.

 You can receive legal aid for a trial that has resulted from

 - your activity in the union’s local branch